sarahbrans/sarahbrans/README.md

-👋Hi, I'm Sarah, a computer science undergrad at OCCC planning to transfer to OSU.
+👋Hi, I'm Sarah, an MIS undergrad at OSU.

 🌱I'm a SQL and data enthusiast learning data analysis and reporting, query optimization, database design, and data modeling.